-The Eastern red bat is found across North America, and is a species of microbat.
-They measure 109 mm (4.3 in) with a weight of just 7 to 13 .
+The Eastern red bat is found across North America and is a microbat species.
+They measure 109 mm (4.3 in) with a weight of just 7 to 13.

 They have long pointed wings with short ears and a long tail.

 Eastern red bats are very maneuverable and can fly quickly with speeds up to 50 km p/h.
-They do not hibernate, chosing to stay in the same regions all year.
-They enter a state of torpor in hollow trees or leaf little to shelter.
+They do not hibernate, staying in the same regions all year.
+They enter a state of torpor in hollow trees or leaf litter to shelter.

 They are prioritized as least concern by the IUCN.
-Eastern red bats can be seen in early evening either around edges of forests and woods or flying around street lights.
+Eastern red bats can be seen in the early evening either around the edges of forests and woods or flying around street lights.

 Eastern Spotted Skunk

-Eastern spotted skunks have four stripes on their back which are broken in a pattern, giving a spotted appearance from which their name comes from.
+Eastern spotted skunks have four stripes on their back which are broken in a pattern, giving a spotted appearance from which their name comes.

 They are more active compared to other species of skunks.
 Their main predators are mostly big cats, owls, and bobcats.

 During wintertime, up to eight skunks can share a burrow underground.
-Eastern spotted skunks are quite secretive and rare for humans to spot.
+Eastern spotted skunks are pretty secretive and rare for humans to spot.

 They do not hibernate but tend to reduce their activity during the winter season.